carlosmatus/deck/README.md

 ##### Technical details
 The application was created using Java 8, Maven, Springboot 2.6.7
 ## Limitations/concerns
-It would have added more functionality if I had additional information like the purpose of the game, any use cases,context, etc.
+I would have added more functionality if I had additional information like the purpose of the game, any use cases,context, etc.

 #### Missing:
     Integration test